-Experts say that these accidents can be traced to a few behaviors in particular such as distraction.
+Car Accident Lawyers say that these accidents can be traced to a few behaviors in particular such as distraction.
 Another risk factor is driving slowly in the left lane, forcing other drivers traveling at faster speeds to change lane with frequency.

 Multitasking is a serious issue and distractions oftentimes are associated with the belief that we are able to do more than we actually are capable of at a given time.